Pedal0/AlperAI/README.md

 - More complex applications may require additional dependencies to be installed manually.
 - Static website generation produces pure HTML/CSS/JS files that can be hosted on any web server.
 - MCP tools enhance generation but may require internet access to function properly.

+## Compiling the Application (for Desktop Use)

+If you want to create a standalone desktop executable (.exe on Windows) from this project, you can use PyInstaller.
+This project includes a `launcher.py` script and a `launcher.spec` file configured to help package the application with `pywebview` for a native window experience.

+**Prerequisites for Compiling:**

+*   Ensure all development dependencies are installed:
+    ```powershell
+    pipenv install --dev
+    ```
+    (PyInstaller should ideally be listed as a dev dependency in your `Pipfile` if you compile frequently.
+If not, you can install it in your pipenv environment: `pipenv install --dev pyinstaller`)
+*   You will need an icon file in `.ico` format if you want to set a custom icon for the executable (e.g., `static/images/favicon.ico`).

+**Compilation Steps:**

+1.  **Activate the Pipenv Environment**:
+    Open your terminal in the project root directory and run:
+    ```powershell
+    pipenv shell
+    ```

+2.  **Clean Previous Builds (Recommended)**:
+    Before each compilation, it's good practice to remove any previous build artifacts:
+    ```powershell
+    Remove-Item -Recurse -Force ./build
+    Remove-Item -Recurse -Force ./dist
+    ```

+3.  **Compile using `launcher.spec`**:
+    The `launcher.spec` file contains the configuration for PyInstaller.

+    *   **To create a bundled application in a folder** (output in `dist/YourAppName/`):
+        ```powershell
+        pyinstaller launcher.spec
+        ```

+    *   **To create a single executable file** (output in `dist/YourAppName.exe`):
+        PyInstaller typically determines the output type (one-file or one-dir) from the `.spec` file itself.
+If `launcher.spec` is set up for a one-dir build (which is common), and you want a one-file build, you would typically modify the `.spec` file or regenerate it with the `--onefile` option initially.
+        However, if you want to try and force a one-file build with an existing spec, ensure the spec is compatible.
+The command would be:
+        ```powershell
+        pyinstaller --onefile launcher.spec
+        ```
+        *Note: The `--onefile` option directly with a `.spec` file can sometimes cause issues if the spec isn't structured for it.
+The most reliable way is to have the spec define the one-file nature, or to generate the spec initially with `pyinstaller --onefile launcher.py` and then customize that spec.*

+4.  **Customizing the Executable Name and Icon**:
+    You can change the name of the output `.exe` and its icon by editing the `launcher.spec` file.
+    Look for the `exe = EXE(...)` section:
+    ```python
+    exe = EXE(
+        pyz,
+        a.scripts,
+        a.binaries,
+        a.datas,
+        [],
+        name='BotProjectCreator',  # Change this to your desired .exe name
+        # ... other options ...
+        icon='static/images/favicon.ico'  # Change this to the path of your .ico file
+    )
+    ```
+    After modifying `launcher.spec`, save it and re-run the `pyinstaller launcher.spec` command.

+5.  **Running the Compiled Application**:
+    After a successful compilation, navigate to the `dist/` folder.
+    *   If you created a bundled application, go into the subfolder (e.g., `dist/BotProjectCreator/`) and run `YourAppName.exe`.
+    *   If you created a single executable, you can run `dist/YourAppName.exe` directly.

+A `launcher_debug.log` file will be created in the same directory as the executable, which can be helpful for troubleshooting if the application doesn't start as expected.